skellis46/finger-pointing-moon/project overview.md

 ## academic beneficiaries

-- PaR scholars (cross-disciplinary)
+- PaR students and scholars (cross-disciplinary)
 - dance studies scholars
 - theatre and performance studies scholars
-- PaR PhD (and other PG) students

 ## non-academic beneficiaries

 - artists
 - wider public (about why our bodies matter)
--
+- dance and theatre audiences

 ## notes and references

+[^odell1]: Odell 2019. _How to do nothing: resisting the attention economy_.
+Melville House, Brooklyn, NY.

 [^1]: <https://fulcra.design/science-conferences-are-stuck-in-the-dark-ages> and other options here: <https://unconference.net/methods/>

 [^ek]: Recent examples include

 [^ttp1]: See for example Ellis 2018.
-'That Thing Produced', in: Ellis, Blades & Waelde, C. (Eds.), _A World of Muscle, Bone & Organs_, pp. 480–498.
+'That Thing Produced', in: Ellis, Blades & Waelde, C. (Eds.), _A World of Muscle, Bone & Organs_, pp. 480–498. <

 [^econ]: The world’s most valuable resource is no longer oil, but data, 2017.
 The Economist. <https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data>.